How much Inheritance Tax is charged on a home depends on how the person who died owned it and how they passed it on.

 If they bought a new home as a joint owner with one or more others, the home may count as a ‘pre-owned asset’ and there may be Income Tax to pay on it.

-If you want to sell or give away your home, ask the probate and Inheritance Tax Helpline for information.
-They can explain how it will affect taxes on your estate, but can’t give you advice or help you plan.
+The probate and Inheritance Tax helpline can explain how selling or giving away a home will affect taxes on your estate.
+They can’t give you advice or help you plan.

 Leaving a home in a will